 A course with an environmental studies perspective.
 The requirement for environmental studies can be met by completing courses in other disciplines which include this perspective.
 For example, a student can take a biology course or physical science course with an environmental perspective or an economics or philosophy course with an environmental perspective.

-Courses in Elementary Education (12 course units):
+Courses in the Pre K-4 Program (14 course units):

 EDU 101 History & Politics of American Education